WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 - High (green): You’re safe.
 Keep doing what you’re doing.

 - Low (red): Stop all non-essential messaging immediately.
-Review which templates are getting reported.
+Find out which templates are getting reported before sending anything else.

 6. Segment Your Audience

-- Last interaction date (don’t message contacts silent for 90+ days)
+- Last interaction date (avoid messaging contacts who’ve been silent for 90+ days)

-- Previous engagement (high-engagement contacts get more messages)
+- Previous engagement (people who reply often can receive more messages)

 - Message type preference (some contacts want reminders but not promotions)